viponpoint/Honeypot-Deployment-and-Monitoring-Project/README.md

 ## Images from the project

 ![Screenshot 2024-06-07 150250](https://github.com/viponpoint/Honeypot-Deployment-and-Monitoring-Project/blob/main/Everywhere.png)
 After 24 hours of the setup, attacks are coming from all over the world as shown on the map.
+The system is experiencing a high volume of attacks from diverse global locations, targeting various services like FTP, SSH, TELNET, EMAIL, and SQL.
+The absence of a concentrated attack pattern suggests a widespread, non-discriminatory scanning behavior, emphasizing the need for robust, multi-layered security measures.

 ![Screenshot 2024-06-07 150250](https://github.com/viponpoint/Honeypot-Deployment-and-Monitoring-Project/blob/main/honeytrap1.png)
 Diagram of Honeytrap with the captured attacks by Hackers